“Until you make the unconscious conscious, it will direct your life and you will call it fate

-Hunt for the things that drive you barmy; Then hunt for where in your life you are doing those same things, look carefully, you will see them sooner or later.
-The work of finding one’s shadow is a most worthy endeavour.
-Not to mention how much damage an unknown shadow can create in your life.
+Hunt for the things that drive you barmy; Look closer, hunt for wherein your life you are doing those same things, look carefully, you will see them sooner or later.
+The work of finding one’s shadow is a most worthy endeavor.
+Not to mention how much damage an unknown shadow can create.

 Another way of hunting the shadows can be found in this imaginal exercise: Imagine you found a newspaper article written about yourself.
 Imagine it is an article that is complementary in the beginning and then takes a sudden awful turn for the worst.
 All your friends and family have the newspaper they are all reading this article about you.
 Make a list of all the things you would be ashamed to know that your family and friends had read this about you.
-You will see a glimpse of your shadow.
+This can also reveal aspects of the dark side.

 When something is untrue, it rolls off you.
 If you are not shy and you are called shy, so what?
 If you are ashamed of being shy and pretend to not be shy by hiding behind a loud persona-identity that shouts ‘hello’ toward bystanders, it is quite a different story.

-When something is not true, you don’t much care if someone thinks it about you.
-Because it isn’t true- So what, right?
-But the things that you defend against and feel shame for often reveal the very things hidden within.
+The things that you defend against and feel shame for can reveal the very things hidden within.
 Those things are the key to being a more authentic expression of your self.